TimSchopf/KeyphraseVectorizers/README.md

   ...
 ```

-The same topics looks a bit different when no keyphrase vectorizer is used:
+The same topics look a bit different when no keyphrase vectorizer is used:

 ```python
 from bertopic import BERTopic